liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/04-creating-the-screenlet-class.markdown

 the user selects in the `ListView`.

 You should also provide public getters and setters for the `_listener` and `_groupId` variables.
-Having these for the listener lets classes register as listeners and send events.
-Likewise, app developers can retrieve and change the site ID (group ID) as needed.
+Having these for the listener lets classes, like the activity or fragment class an app developer uses the Screenlet in, register as listeners and send events.
+Likewise, a public getter and setter for `_groupId` lets app developers retrieve and change the site ID (group ID) as needed.
 Add these methods as follows:

     public GetGuestbooksListener getListener() {
         return _listener;